peoul/streak/README.md

 ### 📊 Visual Progress
 - GitHub-style green squares for each day
-- Darker green = completed, light gray = missed
+- Darker grey = completed, light gray = missed
 - See patterns and streaks at a glance

-### 📈 Streak Tracking
-- Current streak counter
-- Longest streak record
-- Completion percentage

 ## Basic Workflow